oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 and then use the `helm install` command with the operator Helm chart.

-As part of this, you should minimally specify a Helm "release" name for the operator (typically `weblogic-operator` but you may choose any name), the helm chart location, the operator namespace and service account, the platform (if required), the operator image name,
+As part of this, you should minimally specify a Helm "release" name for the operator (typically `weblogic-operator` but you may choose any name), the Helm chart location, the operator namespace and service account, the platform (if required), the operator image name,